philip-lambert/word-ladder/README.md

 * A valid word cannot contain any spaces (which would constitute more than one word).

 I'm also assuming that the start and end words don't necessarily have to be in the dictionary.

-## Project Structure
-Ordinarily I'd structure this into three or more projects: -
-* WordLadder.Cmd (command line application).
-Simple executable which uses...
-* WordLadder.Lib (class library).
-This is the where the actual logic lives.
-* WordLadder.Tests (class library).
-These unit tests validate the code in WordLadder.Lib.

-The reason the tests are in a separate library is so that test code is never packaged up with production code.
-The reason the logic is in a separate library is so that it is totally decoupled from the application/ui logic (can be used in a cmd line/web app/winforms/etc).

-For the sake of simplicity I've kept all code in a single console application, and organised code into Lib/Tests folders.

 ## Performance
 Invalid words are ignored when loading the dictionary.
 This reduces the example dictionary from **26880** entries to **2238**.
 I did consider ignoring words that have lowercase letters, but this takes the number of example entries down to only 39.
 Also I think it's a useful feature if the app is not case sensitive.